 \section{Acknowledgements}

 We thank Dr. Bo Jing from SWJTU and Dr. Jun Li from USTC for very helpful discussion regarding the atom-photon generation module.
-We acknowledge funding by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301102), National Natural Science Foundation of China (Grant No. 12104361).
+We acknowledge funding by the Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0301102), National Natural Science Foundation of China (Grant No. 12104361).